microsoft/nni/docs/en_US/NAS/QuickStart.rst

 Users can visualize their experiment in the same way as visualizing a normal hyper-parameter tuning experiment.
 For example, open ``localhost::8081`` in your browser, 8081 is the port that you set in ``exp.run``.
 Please refer to `here <../Tutorial/WebUI.rst>`__ for details.

 We support visualizing models with 3rd-party visualization engines (like `Netron <https://netron.app/>`__).
 This can be used by clicking ``Visualization`` in detail panel for each trial.
-Note that current visualization is based on `onnx <https://onnx.ai/>`__ .
-Built-in evaluators (e.g., Classification) will automatically export the model into a file, for your own evaluator, you need to save your file into ``$NNI_OUTPUT_DIR/model.onnx`` to make this work.
+Note that current visualization is based on `onnx <https://onnx.ai/>`__ , thus visualization is not feasible if the model cannot be exported into onnx.
+Built-in evaluators (e.g., Classification) will automatically export the model into a file.
+For your own evaluator, you need to save your file into ``$NNI_OUTPUT_DIR/model.onnx`` to make this work.

 Export Top Models
 -----------------